alcy/alcy.github.com/_posts/2013-05-11-puppet-create_resources-data-and-intuition.md

 {% endhighlight %}

-Not as simple or elegant, but does what I need.
+Not as simple or elegant, but does the job.
 I guess that's a tricky thing with DSLs, but nevertheless, eventually in puppet you can pretty much model your resources as complex as you want.